 Strong Bad: Say it with me, The Cheat: Licensed video games are never good.

 Pun: "Where am I supposed to get fan service around here?"

 Region Coding: In-universe example.
 In "8-Bit Is Enough", Strong Bad is originally unable to access the Stinkoman game because it is region-locked.
 Getting around this is one of the objectives you have to accomplish.

-Removing the Rival: Strong Bad plants Pom Pom's locker with an energy substance in one part of Homestar Ruiner, in order to cheat in the race.
+Removing the Rival: Strong Bad plants Pom Pom's locker with a fitness supplement in one part of Homestar Ruiner, in order to cheat in the race.

 Retirony: Lampshaded to hell and back with Renaldo in Episode 4.